Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 | Upgraded bonus multiplier 1 | uint256  | 1.25000000 * 10e7 |
 | Upgraded bonus multiplier 2 | uint256  | 1.50000000 * 10e7 |

-**Note** *Daily percentage can only have a maximum of 8 digits of decimal and is boosted by 10e7 in order to store as uint256*
+Daily percentage can only have a maximum of 8 digits of decimal and is boosted by 10e7 in order to store as uint256

+#### Daily Bonus Multiplier

+Adding a bonus multiplier will boost your daily rewards by up to 1.50x

 | **Field**          | **Type** | **Price**                                              |
 | :--------------- | :-------- | :------------------------------------------------------ |